docker/docs/compose/production.md

 ### Modify your Compose file for production

-You'll almost certainly want to make changes to your app configuration that are more appropriate to a live environment.
+You probably need to make changes to your app configuration to make it ready for production.
 These changes may include:

 - Removing any volume bindings for application code, so that code stays inside the container and can't be changed from outside